ISO 20022 for Treasury and Payments

 ISO 20022 is a modern financial messaging standard that changes what data can be carried in payments and reporting.
 In practice, it affects implementation work (field mapping) and operations (reconciliation and investigations).

-ISO 20022 SWIFT Data Reconciliation Operations
+ISO 20022 SWIFT pain / pacs / camt Structured addresses Data Reconciliation Operations

-Last verified: April 2, 2026
+Last verified: May 4, 2026

 What changes (practically)